HactarCE/Nomic-Rules/README.md

 A rule violation poll may not be started more than 7 days after the potential rule violation.

-If a rule violation poll passes by simple majority, then the accused player has violated the rules as described in the poll.
-The effects of the rule violation are reversed to the extent it is possible to do so as quickly as possible.
+If a rule violation poll passes, then the accused player is now convicted of violating the rules as described in the poll.
+The effects of the rule violation must be reversed to the extent it is possible to do so as quickly as possible.

-### Punitive action
+#### Punitive action

-If it is determined by a rule violation poll that a player (hereby "the rule breaker") has violated the rules, then another player may conduct a majority [poll](#polls) (called a "puninitive action poll") to determine whether punitive action should be taken.
+If a player (hereby "the convicted player") is convicted, then another player may conduct a majority [poll](#polls) (called a "puninitive action poll") to determine whether punitive action should be taken.

-Players should vote in favour of this poll if, and only if, they believe the rule breaker acted knowingly and with malicious intent.
+Players should vote in favour of this poll if, and only if, they believe the convicted player violated the rules knowingly and with malicious intent.

-Any vote in such a poll cast by the accused player is not counted.
+Any vote in such a poll cast by the convicted player is not counted.

-If a punitive action poll passes by simple majority, then the accused player gains one strike.
+If a punitive action poll passes, then the convicted player gains one strike.

+### Bots

+Certain game functions may be performed automatically by automated "bots;" the behavior of such bots is not governed by the rules, and any function that bots may perform should be feasible, even if inconvenient to do manually.

 ## Channels